zencart/documentation/content/user/template/page_format.md

 Legend:

-- a: page header
+- a: page header - see [header](/user/template/header/) for more detail
-- b: left sidebox
+- b,d: left and right sidebox - see [sideboxes](/user/sideboxes/) for more detail
-- c: centerbox
+- c: centerbox  - see [centerboxes](/user/template/centerboxes/) for more detail
-- d: right sidebox

 This screenshot below shows the bottom of a page in a Zen Cart storefront.
 The entire width of the page is taken up by the footer.